Best Mountain Bike Brakes

 Just like any Shimano product, these brakes look incredibly sharp atop the handlebars to your mountain bike.
 They are composed of a mix of both matte and shiny medals, and they sit next to your rubber grips without sticking out too much, which makes them far easier to use.

-As with any Shimano product, the brakes are made from high quality aluminum, so that it won’t add any extra weight to your bike.
+As with any Shimano product, the break high-quality from high quality aluminum, so that it won’t add any extra weight to your bike.
 The purchase of this set only is available in the front set or rear set, so that if you wanted to get brakes for your front and rear wheels, you would have to make two separate purchases.

 Not only do these brakes look incredibly sharp, but they also perform like a dream.
 Often, when you are running a trail with tired brakes, your hands feel like they are doing all of the work for you instead of the brakes.
 Tired and cramped hands make for one miserable ride.
 These brakes, however, can be controlled with just one finger.
 And this eliminates tired and cramped hands, so that you can be out there longer.
 Fitted properly, these brakes will allow you to stop on a dime without so much as breaking a sweat.